 If you are interested in becoming a Wayfinder Partner School, hosting an On-Site Training is the best option for you.
 On-Site Trainings are ideal for schools/programs that have 8 or more educators who will be teaching the Wayfinder Toolkit.
 Learn more about booking an On-Site Training here.

-If you are interested in bringing Project Wayfinder to area but do not have enough educators to book an On-Site Training, you can host a Community Training at your school and invite other schools to join from your area.
-Learn more about organizing a Community Training here.
+If you are interested in bringing Project Wayfinder to your area but do not have enough educators to book an On-Site Training, you can host a Multi-School Training at your school and invite other schools to join from your area.
+Learn more about organizing a Multi-School Training here.

 3. Attend a 4-day Summer Institute